 We also examined how GTPase activity affects the localization of Rab8 in relation to the RE and Golgi.
-Rab8 CA forms compartments distinct from both the RE and Golgi (Fig. 6G,J).
+Rab8 CA forms distinct compartments from both the RE and Golgi (Fig. 6G,J).
 Rab8 DN also does not appear to associate with RE or Golgi compartments (Fig. 6H,I,K,L).
-However, Rab11 compartments are enlarged in embryos expressing Rab8 DN when compared with those in Rab8 CA and WT (Fig. 6H,I).
+However, Rab11 compartments are enlarged in embryos expressing Rab8 DN when compared to those in Rab8 CA and WT (Fig. 6H,I).
 This enlargement is apparent both in apical planes (Fig. 6H) and more basal sections (Fig. 6I).
-These results would be consistent with a requirement for Rab8 in the trafficking of membrane from the RE to the ingressing furrow, and further support a possible interaction between the two compartments.
+These results would be consistent with a requirement for Rab8 in the trafficking of membrane from the RE to the ingressing furrow, and further supports a possible interaction between the two compartments.

-Sec5 and Rab11 are required for targeting of Rab8 to the cell cortex
+Sec5 and Rab11 function are required for targeting of Rab8 to the cell cortex

-As the exocyst complex is required for targeted membrane addition during furrow formation in the early embryo (Murthy et al., 2010; Holly et al., 2015) and Rab8 can bind to the Sec15 subunit of the exocyst during lumen formation and ciliogenesis (Bryant et al., 2010; Knödler et al., 2010; Feng et al., 2012), we asked if exocyst complex function is required for Rab8 dynamics in the early embryo.
+As the exocyst complex is required for targeted membrane addition during furrow formation in the early embryo (Murthy et al., 2010; Holly et al., 2015) and Rab8 can bind to the Sec15 subunit of the exocyst during lumen formation and ciliogenesis (Bryant et al., 2010; Knödler et al., 2010; Feng at al., 2012), we asked if exocyst complex function is required for Rab8 dynamics in the early embryo.
 RNAi against Sec5 was performed in a YFP:Rab8 background and imaged over time.
-These experiments revealed a failure of Rab8 to transition from cytoplasmic puncta to a peripheral association (Fig. 7B-B'''), as compared with controls (Fig. 7A-A'''), suggesting that Rab8 might utilize the exocyst to properly localize to the plasma membrane.
+These experiments resulted in a failure of Rab8 to transition from cytoplasmic puncta to a peripheral association (Fig. 7B-B'''), as compared to injection controls (Fig. 7A-A'''), suggesting that Rab8 may utilize the exocyst to properly localize to the plasma membrane.

-The RE has previously been implicated as being required for membrane addition during cellularization (Pelissier et al., 2003).
-We performed RNAi against Rab11 to ask if disruption of the RE results in changes in Rab8 protein behavior.
-Similar to Sec5 knockdown, disruption of Rab11 led to a loss of Rab8 transitioning to an association with the plasma membrane (Fig. 7C-C"), consistent with Rab8 requiring Rab11 as a source of membrane or a Rab11-recruited GEF activity.
-Interestingly, when RNAi of Rab8 is performed in a YFP:Rab11 background, compared with controls (Fig. 7D), Rab11 puncta are present (Fig. 7E) but appear to grow to
+The RE has been previously implicated in being required for membrane addition during cellularization (Pelissier et al., 2003).
+We thus performed RNAi against Rab11 to ask if disruption of the RE resulted in changes in Rab8 protein behavior.
+Similar to Sec5 knock-down, disruption of Rab11 led to a loss of Rab8 transitioning into an association with the plasma membrane (Fig. 7C-C'''), consistent with Rab8 requiring Rab11 source membrane or a Rab11-recruited GEF activity.
+Interestingly, when RNAi of Rab8 is performed in a YFP:Rab11 background, compared to controls (Fig. 7D), Rab11 puncta are present (Fig. 7E), but appear to grow slightly enlarged over time (Fig. 7E", E"', yellow arrowhead).
+Taken together, these data suggest that Rab8 requires both exocyst complex and RE function in order to traffic to the cell surface.
+It is possible that Rab8 requires the exocyst as a targeting and tethering cue in order to properly associate with the plasma membrane, while utilizing Rab11 as a source of membrane that permits Rab8 activity and trafficking to the cell cortex.
+The slight enlargement of RE puncta in Rab8 DN and Rab8 RNAi backgrounds also strengthens the possibility that Rab8 functions to mediate the delivery of membrane from RE stores to the plasma membrane during furrow ingression.